 This collection contains maps of the University of Illinois, Champaign-Urbana, and Champaign County.
 The Mapping History project was a cross-campus, multi-department project supporting scholarship about and celebration of the University of Illinois at Urbana-Champaign.

 This collection contains images of maps listed in the bibliography Maps of Africa to 1900: A Checklist of Maps in Atlases and Geographical Journals in the Collections of the University of Illinois, Urbana-Champaign (Bassett & Scheven, Urbana: Graduate School of Library and Information Science, 2000).
-These maps can be found map collections, atlases, and geographical journals in the University Library.
+These maps can be found in map collections, atlases, and geographical journals in the University Library; a number of these scanned maps are privately owned.

 The Map Library’s collection of Sanborn fire insurance maps provides coverage for Illinois towns and cities only; rural sites are not included.
 The maps primarily provide information on the downtown areas of cities and adjoining residential areas from the 1880s through the first half of the 20th century.
 Additional years will be included as maps are released into the public domain.
 See the Map Library’s Sanborn Fire Insurance webpage for information about additional holdings.